castlabs/electron-releases/README.md

 electron.exe.sig -> MyPlayer.exe.sig
 ```

-In addition, if the executable is changed in any way, even if it is just adding meta-data or code-signing the executable, the VMP signature will currently be invalidatad and the executable will need to be re-signed.
+In addition, if the executable is changed in any way, even if it is just adding meta-data or code-signing the executable, the VMP signature will currently be invalidated and the executable will need to be re-signed.

 ## DISCLAIMER